Generalization of Arnold's $J^+$-invariant for pairs of immersions: The -invariant for oriented pairs of generic immersions

-This chapter introduces the $J^{2+}$-invariant for pairs of generic immersions $K$.
-The invariant is constant when traversing inverse (self-)tangency and triple points, it changes through direct (self-)tangency.
-As we need to consider the relation of the single immersions towards each other, the encircling index is introduced which we need in order to calculate the $J^{2+}$-invariant.
-The second part of the chapter discusses the proof of Theorem A stating that the $J^{2+}$-invariant behaves as described above.\\ \ \\ \textbf{2.1 Introduction of the $J^{2+}$-invariant}\\ \ \\ Let $K$ be a pair of two generic immersions $S_1: S^1 \rightarrow \mathbb{C}$ and $S_2: S^1 \rightarrow \mathbb{C}$ defined as function
+This chapter introduces the $J^{2+}$-invariant for oriented pairs of generic immersions $K$.
+This invariant is constant when traversing inverse (self-)tangency and triple points, but it changes through direct (self-) tangency (Theorem A).
+The relation between the single immersions is considered by the introduction of an encircling index $u(K)$ which is used to calculate the $J^{2+}$-invariant.
+After the introduction of the invariant Theorem A stating that the $J^{2+}$-invariant behaves as described above is proven.
+In section 2.2, several useful properties of the invariant will be presented, namely the independence of $J^{2+}$ and the $J^+$-invariants of the immersions forming the pair (Theorem B).